 The Danish and global plant production is facing major challenges.
-The rapid population growth, the increased consumption of animal products and the use of crops for energy purposes demand an increased production.
-In addition, climate change is expected to have pronounced effects on plant production.
-At the same time there is also a strong wish among the public that future plant production can take place with minimal applications of pesticides and fertilizers.
+Plant production is central in the on-going green transition made necessary by climate changes, because it can deliver solutions to it, but also because crop productivity is highly affected by climate changes.
+In addition, rapid population growth requires new solutions to secure sufficient amounts of food and, in particular, plant-based food.
+There are also strong political goals that future plant production can take place with minimal applications of pesticides and fertilizers.
 In effect, plant production is developing into a far more dynamic and demanding scenario in the food-, feed-, non-food-, and bioenergy area.
-Plant biotechnology is expected to play a major role in meeting the demands created by this scenario through knowledge on plant genomes, advanced molecular breeding and development of genetic modified organisms (GMO).
+Plant biotechnology plays a major role in meeting the demands created by this scenario through knowledge on plant genomes, advanced molecular breeding, genome editing and development of genetic modified organisms (GMO).

 The course is an off-campus course and held at Aarhus University Flakkebjerg, Forsøgsvej 1, DK-4200 Slagelse.

 The Department of Agroecology is located in Flakkebjerg 10 km south of Slagelse with good possibilities of public transportation to Copenhagen.
 We have 6.500 m2 of laboratories, greenhouses and semi-field facilities and 175 ha of experimental area as well as library, offices and canteen.
 We are experts in integrated pest management for the control of plant diseases, pests and weeds.

 Participants need to arrange their own accommodation.
 Advice will be provided.

 Exam info and full course description can be found in the course catalogue.